What ancient homes looked like: from the Egyptians to the Aztecs

 Aztecs: elite homes

-The nobles, who were known as the Pipiltin, resided in much bigger homes centred around a courtyard.
-Again, the style of home was similar to that of the Mayans.
-The most ostentatious abodes were reserved for the upper echelons of society.
-This shot shows a model of the Palace of Monteczuma II in Tenochtitlan, the former Mayan city that became the Aztec capital (the centre of Mexico City in today's geography).
+The nobles, who were known as the Pipiltin, resided in much bigger homes centred around a courtyard, as can be seen in the foreground of this image.
+At its centre, it shows the Palace of Moctezuma II in Tenochtitlan, the Aztec capital (the centre of Mexico City in today's geography).

 Aztecs: inside the elite home

-The crème de la crème of Aztec society lived in the lap of luxury and their homes had all sorts of fantastic features, including botanical gardens and menageries.
 Though they were decorated with striking murals, the interiors of elite Aztec homes were very minimalist.
 The lack of furniture even in the Palace of Monteczuma II is said to have bemused the Spanish conquistadors.

 Comments